-For the last four decades, small cities (population of less than 100,000) all across our country have seen continued economic leakage from downtown to outlying edge locations.
-Once the center for community and economic activity, downtowns have suffered the loss of retail and other businesses to sites in shopping centers and commercial strips.
-Downtowns continue to suffer economic hardship brought on by fierce retail competition from category killers, large discount stores, and regional shopping centers.
+For the last fifty years, small cities (population of less than 100,000) all across our country have seen continued economic leakage from downtown to outlying edge locations.
+Once the center for community and economic activity, downtowns have suffered the loss of retail and other businesses.
+Downtowns continue to suffer economic hardship brought on by fierce retail competition from category killers, large discount stores, regional shopping centers, and online shopping.
 Many small city downtowns face high vacancy rates and a poor mix of retail tenants.
 They typically lack the market research support available to the big retailers and shopping center developers.

 Market studies are typically conducted in downtown districts for a number of reasons.
 Examples include: